dtk/dtk-getting-started-examples/example-services/spark/scenarios/01_SpinUpNewServiceInstances/02_DeployService.md

 ...
 ```
 The top level row 'assembly' converge' indicates the summary status of the task as a whole.
-As an alternative, to see the status of all the service instances the user can do a list command at the service level context by issing the following commands:
+As an alternative, to see the status of all the service instances the user can do a list command at the service level context by issuing the following commands:
 ```
 cd /service
 ls